 In accordance with the European Commission's HRS4R guidelines, the University of Granada is currently implementing its own HR Excellence in Research: Strategy and Action Plan.
 This Action Plan comprises over 30 steps which, once complete, will contribute substantially to the University’s aspirations towards fully adopting the principles of the Code & Charter.
 We are confident that this ongoing process will reap major benefits for our entire research community.

 We are currently at stage 4 of 5 of implementing our Strategy and Action Plan and are conducting an internal self-assessment to evaluate our compliance with the Human Resources Strategy for Researchers (HRS4R).
 In 2019, our Working Group implemented a number of key proposals in this Strategy and Action Plan, including; our Code of Good Practice in Research, our Open, Transparent and Merit-based Recruitment (OTM-R) Policy, and our Guide for International Researchers.
 Collectively, these resources serve to reflect the ethos of the University in areas such as recruitment procedures, professional development and ethical considerations.
 Moreover, they provide researchers with a comprehensive overview of working conditions, support services, and training opportunities at our University.
-These actions, along with the self-assessment procedure, will enable us to draft an updated and improved version of our Strategy and Action Plan over the coming months.
+These actions, along with the self-assessment procedures, will enable us to draft an updated and improved version of our Strategy and Action Plan over the coming months.

 It is also worth mentioning that the process we are undertaking is essential to fulfil article 32 of Grant Agreements of projects within Horizon 2020, which establishes the obligation to take measures to implement the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 If it is not fulfilled, the measures stipulated in article 6A of the Grant Agreement regulating the eligibility of costs can be applied.
 Accordingly, we expect the utmost involvement and consensus on behalf of the university community with the process that is being carried out to adapt our conditions to the European guidelines.